-The first thing you’re going to want to do is figure out how you’re going to rewrite the title.
-Remember, one of the factors that plays a role in this article’s success is the specific promise it makes.
+The first thing you’re going to want to do is to figure out how you’re going to rewrite the title.
+Remember, one of the factors that play a role in this article’s success is the specific promise it makes.
 We don’t want to get rid of that, but we don’t want to copy the title either.
 But when rewriting, here are some things to remember:

 - Longer lists offer more information, so people like them better, and are more inclined to read and share them.

 - For some reason, odd numbers tend to do better than even (ironically coming from an even-numbered post).